7thLucas/full-app-6a2a2-757f7-4642/_doc/product-overview.md

 # Product Overview

-> Status: Early scoping (first-run).
-Core direction is set; specifics marked _TBD_ are confirmed during onboarding before the build.
+> Status: Scoped and ready to build (first-run).
+Core direction, primary user, day-one focus, name, and brand are confirmed.

 ## What it is
-A simple CRM for tracking contacts, logging interactions, and seeing the sales pipeline at a glance.
+**SimpleCRM** — a lightweight CRM for tracking contacts, logging interactions, and seeing the sales pipeline at a glance.
+The name sets the promise: it stays fast and uncluttered for a one-person pipeline.

 ## The real job it does
 Contacts and interaction logs are the foundation, but the **pipeline view is the moneymaker**: it surfaces *who is about to go cold* so the user follows up before a warm lead slips.
 The product's core value is preventing revenue leakage from missed or late follow-ups — not merely storing records.